 "there is no a priori reason to suppose that many of these [jobs], if any, would be lost permanently if Britain were to leave the EU."

-Jonathan Portes, Director of NIESR, has since described this research as "past [its] sell-by date."
+Jonathan Portes, who was at the time Director of NIESR, has since described this research as "past [its] sell-by date."

 Both studies broadly assume that the proportion of UK jobs associated with EU exports is the same as the proportion of UK Gross Domestic Product (GDP) that's based on exports to EU countries.
 The South Bank study admits though that this isn't necessarily the same across different UK industries, some of which export more than others.
 Its estimate thus breaks the jobs down by industry.